jordan-harlen/weather-app/README.md

 ## Usage

-1. Enter the name of a location or its zip code in the search box and press the search button.
+1. Enter the name of a location in the search box and press the search button.
+You can also use the buttons located at the top.
 2. The weather information for the entered location will be displayed on the screen.
 3. To switch between metric and imperial units, click the toggle button at the bottom of the screen.